-When determining peer companies for use in reviewing and establishing compensation for our Named Executive Officers for fiscal 2014, we chose public companies within the specialty retail apparel business with comparable sales and market capitalization.
-In April 2014, we removed Coldwater Creek, The Finish Line, Hot Topic, Jos A. Bank and Rue 21 from the peer group and added bebe, inc., Body Central Corp, Kirkland's Inc., MarineMax, Inc. and Zumiez.
-The companies in the fiscal 2014 peer group are listed below.
+When determining peer companies for use in reviewing and establishing compensation for our Named Executive Officers for fiscal 2015, we chose public companies within the specialty retail apparel business with comparable sales and market capitalization.
+For fiscal 2015, Body Central Corp., Cache, Inc. and dELiAs were removed from the Company's peer group because each has ceased operations and no new peers were added until fiscal 2016.
+The companies in the fiscal 2015 peer group are listed below.